African American Burial Grounds

 Our region’s burial grounds for African Americans are in danger from development and neglect.
 HWF is dedicated to finding solutions for perpetual care.

 Since May, 2021, members of HWF have volunteered at Maides Cemetery under the leadership of community advocate and HWF Trustee Kathy King.
 Maides Cemetery is an abandoned, African-American burial ground located in Wilmington adjacent to Maides Park, located at 1101 Manly Avenue.
-(To learn more about the cemetery and how you can get involved, click here.)
+To learn more about the cemetery and how you can get involved, click here.
+(Heartfelt thanks to Wilmington Funeral & Cremation for their invaluable support in coordinating our clean-ups!)

 The burial ground contains graves reaching back to the late 19th century and displays traditional, African-American burial customs such as grave goods, concrete headstones, and flora-designated unmarked graves.
-Thanks to the leadership of Ms. King and the tireless efforts of volunteers, the burial ground is now identifiable and maintained, however, much work is needed to provide the dignity and respect a burial ground should receive.
-This work includes a survey to identify unmarked graves (or buried headstones) and measures to preserve the diverse funerary art for generations to come.
+Thanks to the leadership of Ms. King and the tireless efforts of volunteers, the burial ground is now identifiable, maintained, and dignified.

 above: Gravestones within Maides Cemetery date back to the 19th century, and many feature African American funerary ornamentation.
 The glass inlay (pictured above) has been used to symbolize the “mirror image” of this life compared to the next.